I’ve seen a lot of nonprofits run online campaigns and get caught up in the amount that they have to raise.

 Donation tiers don’t come in just one shape and size, your amounts and the description of those amounts can vary based on the campaign and what your nonprofit does.

-Here are five ways I’ve seen various types of nonprofits break down their impact into donation tiers that drive donations.
+Here are five ways I’ve seen various types of nonprofits break down their impact into tiers that drive donations.

 1) Person-to-Person